KnapsackPro/docs.knapsackpro.com/docusaurus/docs/jest/cookbook.md

 npx knapsack-pro-jest --coverage
 ```

-Knapsack Pro will generate one coverage report for each batch of tests executed on the CI node.
-To merge the reports you may consider [this script](https://github.com/facebook/jest/issues/2418#issuecomment-478932514).
+Knapsack Pro generates one coverage report for each batch of tests executed on the CI node.
+To merge the reports you may consider [this script](https://github.com/jestjs/jest/issues/2418#issuecomment-478932514).

 ## Generate XML reports